When you start your own business, you’re probably worried about simple things, like how to attract customers and turn a profit.

 In general, you should incorporate as a C corporation in Texas if you want to grow your business into a larger company that can benefit from unlimited numbers of shareholders.

 Conversely, you may want to file for S corporation status if you don’t expect to have too many shareholders and wish to benefit from lower taxes.

 Figuring out the type of business formation to register can be challenging.
 An experienced lawyer in this area can not only speed up the process, but also ensure you pick the right formation for your business, saving you thousands and potentially hundreds of thousands over time.

-To speak with a lawyer specialized in helping business formations in the state of Texas, call 512) 601-6794.
-They can help with articles of formation, certificate of formation, and advise on your specific situation.
+To speak with a Texas business law attorney who is specialized in helping business formations in the state of Texas, call us at(512) 410-0343.
+We can help with articles of formation, certificate of formation, and advise on your specific situation.

 Pros and Cons of a C corp vs. S Corp